asv98/Analsyse-International-Debt-Statistics-with-SQL/README.md

-# Analsyse International Debt Statistics with SQL
+# Analzye International Debt Statistics with SQL

 This is a project experimenting with SQL queries in order to answer interesting questions about international debt using data from The World Bank.